uptonking/note4yaoo/lib-collab-crdt-examples.md

 - https://github.com/SDharan93/replicated-document
   - A replicated document that allows collaborative editing.
-  - This document is built on the CRDT algorihtm "Logoot".
+  - This document is built on the CRDT algorithm "Logoot".

 - https://github.com/dglittle/shelf
   - Here is a shelf: [VALUE, VERSION_NUMBER]